GeneMANIA/bio-icons/README.md

 To build the icon font:

 1. Place all SVG files you would like in the font in the `svg-icons` directory.
-An icon named `foo.svg` will become `.org-foo` in the icon font.
+An icon named `foo.svg` will become `.bio-foo` in the icon font.
 1. Install [`fontcustom`](https://github.com/FontCustom/fontcustom).
 1. Run `fontcustom compile` to generate the icon font in the `dist` directory.